-The Shaw Historical Library is located on the campus of the Oregon Institute of Technology and is open to the public Monday through Friday, 1:00 PM to 5:00 PM and by appointment.
+The Shaw Historical Library is located on the campus of the Oregon Institute of Technology and is open to the public Monday through Thursday, 10:00 AM to 4:00 PM (closed for lunch from 12 - 1).
 All users must register before accessing the collections and show acceptable identification (any official identification with photograph).

 Users must register at least once a year and must sign in every time they use the library.
 Users of the Shaw Historical Library have access to all materials within the library with the exception of those manuscript collections that are restricted due to the conditions of donation or state law.
 Access to the library can be denied to those not using the library's collections and to users who demonstrate carelessness or irresponsibility when using the library's materials.